miniBill/witch-awakening/DLCs/Secundus/Perks.md

 - Cost: 7

 For a small amount of additional effort you are able to tie your curses to the very bloodline of those you target.
 All those descended from that initial individual will in turn inherit the original curse you placed on them and so on and so forth.
 This ‘bloodline curse’ can last up to the 13th generation after which you will need to ‘refresh’ it should you desire for it to continue.
 As like with other curses you may establish Conditions if desired.

+## Perk: Sanguine Curse
+- Class: Warlock
+- Element: Blood
+- Requires: Curses 5, Necromancy 4+
+- Cost: 10

+You’ve acquired the ‘Sanguine Curse’ which is a curse of Rank 5 allowing you to inflict vampirism upon yourself or another.
+Refer to the Immortal Blood option from The Value of Life [https://old.reddit.com/r/makeyourchoice/comments/n56p5m/value_of_life_cyoa_final_version_v4_12_options] for a general idea of the baseline.
+If desired you may personalize your specific strain of vampirism to create a unique lineage that takes inspiration from your nature as a Witch.

+By default those individuals afflicted with the ‘Sanguine Curse’ are not able to transmit their vampirism to others.
+You may modify this to either allow transmission or for their children to inherit it.
+But, each subsequent vampiric generation will be weaker than the one before with the 13th generation being the last.